Feed a Cold and Starve a Fever? Feeding Ill Children

 Children that are ill may not want to eat, so food should be tasty and tempting.
 Blocked noses mean that food can seem tasteless, so include distinct (but not overpowering) flavours.
 Meals are probably best little and often, and being ill can be an excuse for little treats, like exotic fruits and a few sweets or tastes of chocolate, but don’t overdo it.Chicken Soup for the Soul

 Chicken soup is a traditional cold remedy, and is an excellent choice for an ill child – it’s tasty, so will stimulate a low appetite, easy to digest, includes protein, a few added vegetables supply vitamin C, and the steam from the soup might also make breathing a bit easier.
 It’s easy to get dehydrated when ill, and the soup provides extra fluids, salt and minerals.
-For a vegetarian child, a light vegetable broth with a bit of tofu or Quorn is a good alternative.Professional Low Cost Website
+For a vegetarian child, a light vegetable broth with a bit of tofu or Quorn is a good alternative.Interested in Branding, a Website or Graphic Design?

 You might also like...